GSA/cto-website/_guides/software-request-guide.md

 Resources: [ServiceNow](https://gsa.service-now.com/GSA_Self-Service/software.do)

 #### Non-Standard Software Requests
 If the software you are requesting is not listed as Approved on the IT Standards List in GEAR, it will need to go through the non-standard request approval process.
-This involves 2 additional reviews where the software is evaluated for Security and Accessibility requirements.
+This involves 2 additional reviews where the software is evaluated for Security vulnerabilities and Accessibility features.
 After these reviews are complete, the Technology Standards Committee (TSC) will provide their recommendation as to whether or not the software should be added to the IT Standards list.
 Finally, the Chief Technology Officer (CTO) will approve or reject the request.
-If approved, the software will be added to the IT Standards List in Gear.
+If approved, the software will be added to the IT Standards List in GEAR.
 This process can take quite a bit longer than requesting software that is already approved in GEAR.
 Expect 4-6 weeks for software to be completely evaluated.

 #### Pilot Software Requests
-If the feasibility or applicability of the software is not known or not yet proven, you may request to evaluate the software on a trial basis.
+If you want to try out a software tool but aren't sure if you want it to go through a full review yet, you may request to evaluate the software on a trial basis.
 This type of request is know as a Pilot.
+Pilot requests can be much faster to process, but there are several requirements it must meet in order to be considered for evaluation.
-Pilot software must never be on a production network or contain sensitive federal data and the cost for a Pilot may not exceed $25k.
+<ul><li>Pilot software must never be on a production network or contain sensitive federal data</li><li>The cost for a Pilot may not exceed $25k</li></ul>
 Pilot requests require a Security review and will need to be approved by the TSC.
-If approved, GEAR will be updated to include the software information with the Pilot status.
+If approved, GEAR will be updated to include the software information with the status of Pilot.
 Approval for all Pilot software expires after 90 days.
-At the conclusion of the pilot, the requestor will need to provide back to the CTO the following key outcomes:
+At the conclusion of the pilot, the requestor will need to provide to the CTO the following key outcomes:
 * Determination of whether or not the requester believes that the piloted technology is acceptable and should be a candidate for full approval;
 * Path to attain full security, and Section 508 approval; and
 * Evidence of all costs have been identified and budgeted within the requesting office and as required by other affected offices, to include out-year operations and maintenance.

 ### Monitor
-After your software request is entered in ServiceNow, you should receive an email confirmation.
+After your software request is entered in ServiceNow, you will receive an email confirmation.
 Be sure to read that email since it will provide your service ticket number.
 Any follow-up communication will also be sent to you in email from the IT Standards Desk.
-Keep an eye out for requests for more information to be added to your ticket.
-If you do not receive an email with your request ticket information, you can still review this information in ServiceNow by viewing your open tickets.
+Be aware that follow-up communications from the IT Standards team may be a request for missing information and should be answered promptly to keep your requesting moving along.
+You can review your request information in ServiceNow by viewing your open tickets.
 For any questions, contact the IT Standards Team at it-standards@gsa.gov.

 ### Approve
 It can typically take up to 2 weeks for a request to be completed for Standard software.
-After your software request is approved, the ticket is marked at closed and you'll be contacted via phone or email from your local IT Service Desk.
+After your software request is approved, the ticket is marked as closed and you'll be contacted via phone or email by your local IT Service Desk.
 Remember, you can always check your ticket status in [ServiceNow](https://gsa.service-now.com/GSA_Self-Service/home.do).

 ### Acquire
 Once the software is approved, you will work with your local Contract Officer (CO) to purchase a software license.
-Reach out to your supervisor to see who the correct CO would be.
+Reach out to your supervisor to identify the correct CO.

 ### Use
 If you requested web-based software, then you may go ahead and start using it.